RoonMoonlight/Musical-Events-Scriptless/README.md

 # Note
 * Some of musics had to be removed due to long duration of the music.
+* Please note that this mod is not for everyone.
+If you prefer more seamless experience than having musics cut off, please use the [original Musical Events](https://gamebanana.com/sounds/53978) or ~~[Musical Events for TF2C](https://gamebanana.com/sounds/61003)~~(Currently on hold and unavailable) instead.

 # Credits
 Thanks to [pointhurt](https://gamebanana.com/sounds/53978) for creating this masterpiece mod.